AppSecure-nrw/security-belts/green/environment-dependent-configuration-parameters.md

 - No leakage of confidential data through compromised source code.
 - Changing configurations of your application does not require source code changes and redeployment.
-- Credentials are not located in the source code versioning tools
+- Credentials are not located in the version control system repositories.
 - The tested source code is the one which is deployed.
 No environment specific changes are required right before production deployment.
 Therefore, bugs introduced by these changes are prevented.

 ## Assessment